Chalarangelo/30-seconds-of-code/snippets/dropRight.md

 tags: array,beginner
 ---

-Returns a new array with `n` elements removed from the right.
+Creates a new array with `n` elements removed from the right.

 - Use `Array.prototype.slice()` to remove the specified number of elements from the right.